Fraser Institute ranked top think-tank in Canada for the 10th year in a row, 11th best independent think-tank worldwide

 - 4th in the world for social policy;

-- 15th for best use both of public engagement and of social media; and
+- 13th for best use of social media; and

 Founded in 1974, the Fraser Institute’s mission is to improve the quality of life for Canadians, their families and future generations by studying, measuring, and broadly communicating the effects of government policies, entrepreneurship and choice on their well-being.

-While the Fraser Institute plays a critical role within Canada, it also leads a global network of 109 independent think-tanks from 93 nations and territories through its Economic Freedom Network.
-Fourteen other members of that network ranked among the top 175 think-tanks in the world in this year’s index, including:
+While the Fraser Institute plays a critical role within Canada, it also leads a global network of more than 100 independent think-tanks from 93 nations and territories through its Economic Freedom Network.
+Eight other members of that network ranked among the top 100 think-tanks in the world in this year’s index, including:

 “We would like to congratulate all of our partners around the world who work tirelessly, and often under very difficult circumstances, to educate people on the hugely positive impact that greater economic freedom has on prosperity and social progress,” Veldhuis said.